pzeidler89/MUSEpack/docs/source/MUSEreduce.rst

     :class:`MUSEreduce.musereduce` supports now *pipeline v2.8.7*.
 Additonally, kwargs can be set in the `json` configuration file for the different routines to support any other ``esorex`` command that is not specifically listed.
 .. versionadded:: 1.2.1
     :class:`MUSEreduce.musereduce` changed that the sof file gets included individually when calling the sorex command. thats was needed that additional kwargs can be provided.
+.. versionadded:: 1.2.1
+    :class:`MUSEreduce.musereduce` keyword *static_calib_path* was addded to *config.json* in ``global`` so a different pipline static calibration path can be defined.
+This is might be neeeded if ESORex was installed using MacPorts.
+If nothing is given this defaults to the standard linux installation.